dstelljes/container-project/book/Distribution/Stacks.md

 A lot of things will happen, and then your stack is running!
 Visit [http://localhost:61000](http://localhost:61000) to confirm.
 You can run it with the `-d` flag to run it in the background.

-Docker compose makes it very simple to link services together and create a container stack.
+Docker Compose makes it very simple to link services together and create a container stack.